 $ mkdir /home/linuxconfig/shareNow that mount directory is ready we can mount VirtualBox shared folder.

 $ sudo mount -t vboxsf share /home/linuxconfig/shareNote that "share" is the name you have defined when creating a VirtualBox shared folder in the previous steps.
 Now simply navigate to your home directory and your

 /home/linuxconfig/sharefolder and you should see your shared across.

 Mount VirtualBox Shared Folder permanently

 Once you restart your guest operating system to get access to your VirtualBox shared folder again you need to mount it again with the above command.
-To make this mount permanent add a following line into your
+To make this mount permanent add the following line into your

 share /home/myusername/share vboxsf uid=1000,gid=1000 0 0

-uid=1000,gid=1000 will make an owner of all files within VirtualBox shared folder.
-Moreover you can use mount options for more settings such as read-only and so on.
+uid=1000,gid=1000 will make you an owner of all files within the VirtualBox shared folder.
+Moreover, you can use mount options for more settings such as read-only and so on.

 In this guide, we saw how to configure a VirtualBox shared folder, which makes it easy and convenient to share files between a host operating system and virtual machine.
 We also saw how to automatically mount the shared folder, or manually mount it and to make the mount persistent across reboots.
 You've just extended the functionality of your VirtualBox virtual machine in a few short steps.